rukonit/angular-http-request/README.md

-# NgCompleteGuideUpdate
+# Angular HTTP Request

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.
+In this project I have implemented post requests, get requests, get and transform data, loading indicators, error handling, sending customer headers, query params and interceptors.
+Please feel free to browse through the app and also check the logs in console for viewing the logging done in interceptor.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to [https://competent-goodall-28adf4.netlify.app/](https://competent-goodall-28adf4.netlify.app/) to browse the app.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding